-To ensure the Leader's own safety and the safety of others, they need to show they can deal with a range of rescue situations relevant to the canoe and advanced white water environments.
+To ensure the Leader's own safety and the safety of others, the Leader needs to show that they can deal with a range of rescue situations relevant to the canoe and the white water environment.

 The emphasis for the Leader is that they have accurate judgement of personal skills and can be an effective Leader, so they can look after themselves and others while canoeing at the venue.